topyaman/CarND-LaneLines-P1/yaman_writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of several steps:

+          Grayscaling the frame
+          Reducing the noise in the grayscaled frame Determining the edges within the frame
+          Drawing the lines of the lane using the information provided by the detected edges

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by first capturing the relevant data for the right and left hand lines.
 This was done by determining whether the detected line had a positive or negative slope.
 Remember that the y-axis is inverted, so lines with positive slopes are actually the right hand line, and lines with negative slopes are the left hand line.

 The slope and y-axis intercept of each line was then calculated and stored in one of four different arrays(left/right slope, left/right intercept).
 This could have been reduced to two, two axis arrays but for the sake of clarity and simplicity four arrays were used.